great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/result_format.md

 |    unexpected_index_query             |no              |no              |no              |yes             |
 |    unexpected_list                    |no              |no              |no              |yes             |

-## Column aggregate Expectations result format values and fields
+## Column Aggregate Expectations result format values and fields

 | Fields within `result`                |BOOLEAN_ONLY    |BASIC           |SUMMARY         |COMPLETE        |
 ----------------------------------------|----------------|----------------|----------------|-----------------